techswitch-learners/WhaleSpottingMarch2025/api/README.md

 ## Default Admin User
 Currently, one default admin user is set up with username = whale_spotting and password  “Whale_spotting1”.

+## Location Query for Sightings and Location Endpoint
+User provides longitude and latitude as well as search radius in meters

 # Running the code
 You can run the code using `dotnet run`.